Zoek je de Nederlandse pagina? Klik hier.

 Shawl in Alpaca Rhythm 665 Hip hop and Toho Trans-rainbow sugar plum

 The main feature of this shawl are the beads, which add a little glamour.
 They look very delicate, especially when they shimmer and shine!
 The beads are also practical, because they add a bit of weight and help the shawl drape better.
 There are lots of choices in beads, so I’ve written down all info that you need on the beads below.

-For this shawl you’ll be needing so called ‘seed beads’.
+For this shawl you’ll be needing so-called ‘seed beads’.
 These are small, round glass beads used for embellishment.
 Choosing the correct size of seed bead for your yarn is important, because sizing doesn’t only influence the actual size of the bead, but also that of the hole in the bead.
-If that hole is too large, it will slip in and out of your stitch and in generally will sag a bit.
+If that hole is too large, it will slip in and out of your stitch and in general will sag a bit.
 If the hole is too small, you’ll have difficulty threading and working with it.

 I found that 6/0 glass seed beads are perfect for the Alpaca Rhythm when it’s used double stranded.
-6/0 seed beads are around 3mm-4mm in diameter and the size of the hole in the bead is around 1.5mm.
+6/0 seed beads are around 3-4mm in diameter and the size of the hole in the bead is around 1.5mm.
 So when shopping for beads, keep this in mind.
 8/0 seed beads are already too small in my opinion and I did not enjoy working with them with double stranded Alpaca Rhythm.
 If you’re interested in more explanation about bead sizing, check out this link.

 6/0 seed beads are sold through various retailers, including: